 Alternatives When You Hit a Rewards Spending Cap

 If your business spends less than $25,000 annually in bonus categories, spending caps will not prevent you from maximizing credit card rewards.
-But if you regularly spend $25,000+ in bonus categories, consider one of these two types of cards as a backup:
+However, if you regularly spend $25,000 or more in bonus categories, consider one of these two types of cards as a backup:

 - Bonus category small business credit card: Find another card that offers similar category bonuses and switch your spending to it when you hit the spending cap on your primary card.
-You may be able to earn up to 5% on your favorite spending category on an additional $25,000 to $50,000+ in annual spending.
+You may be able to earn up to 5% on your favorite spending category on an additional $25,000 to $50,000 or more in annual spending.

 - Fixed-rate small business credit card: Use a fixed-rate card as an alternative once you hit a spending cap.
 You’ll see a 1.5% to 2% return on your spending instead of the 1% your primary card will pay after you hit the cap.